kaw393939/webdev2-module3/readme.md

 * *Your task is to implement a RESTful API based on the structure of the resume.
 Your API should have routes corresponding to the main sections of the resume: basics, work, volunteer, education, awards, publications, skills, languages, interests, and references.
 Each route should support the four main HTTP methods: GET, POST, PUT, DELETE and return appropriate status codes.

-### Step 3: Testing the API
+### Step 3: Testing the API with PyTest and The REST Client Extension for VSCODE

-* Write tests for your API using Pytest.
-You should write tests for each of the routes and HTTP methods that you've implemented.
-Make sure to test for both expected and unexpected inputs, checking that your API behaves appropriately in each case.
-You should also install the REST Client in VsCode and run the API using this [file](requests.http).
+* You should  rewrite the example I gave you to pass tests for each of the routes and HTTP methods that you've implemented.
+You should also [install the REST Client in VsCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) and run the API using this [file](requests.http).
 This file has the requests and you can see your API responses, its helpful for testing and development to undertand this.
 You can see this immedietly by just copying the code I am giving you and runinig the server.

 ## Submission Guidelines

-- Push your changes to GitHub and submit the link to your repository to Canvas.
-Make sure that your repository is set to public so that we can access your work.
+- Push your changes to GitHub and submit the link to your repository to Canvas when you get all green for github Actions.

 ## Project Setup